Everybody is Single

 - Any superhero comic book character.
 Expect any long-term relationship with other superheroes to fall victim to No Going Steady and for non-superpowered spouses to end up Stuffed into the Fridge.

 - Notably averted by Spider-Man.
 He managed to hang onto Mary Jane for decades.
-At least until the relationship was RetConned out of existence in the One More Day storyline.
-That, and Lois and Clark.
+At least until the relationship was retconned out of existence in the One More Day storyline.
+That, and Lois Lane and Clark Kent, whose relationship resulted in a marriage.

 - The Spider-Man example is particularly notable, since both the above comic and The Clone Saga were explicitly made to be an extremely convoluted series of Retcons all for the purpose of making Spider-Man single again.
 This backfired monumentally with the fans (Mary Jane was really popular with them, and Stan Lee), and the flaws can be summed up in Linkara's tirade on reviewing One More Day.